Ludwig von Mises: Foreign policy

-Comments about fascism
+Comments about fascism and Nazism

 Marxists Herbert Marcuse and Perry Anderson as well as German writer Claus-Dieter Krohn accused Mises of writing approvingly of Italian fascism, especially for its suppression of leftist elements, in his 1927 book Liberalism.
 In 2009, economist J. Bradford DeLong and sociologist Richard Seymour repeated the accusation.

-Mises, in his 1927 book Liberalism, wrote:
+In the book, Mises writes:

 It cannot be denied that Fascism and similar movements aiming at the establishment of dictatorships are full of the best intentions and that their intervention has, for the moment, saved European civilization.
 The merit that Fascism has thereby won for itself will live on eternally in history.
-But though its policy has brought salvation for the moment, it is not of the kind which could promise continued success.
-Fascism was an emergency makeshift.
-To view it as something more would be a fatal error.

 Mises biographer Jörg Guido Hülsmann says that critics who suggest that Mises supported fascism are "absurd" as he notes that the full quote describes fascism as dangerous.
 He notes that Mises said it was a "fatal error" to think that it was more than an "emergency makeshift" against up-and-coming communism and socialism as exemplified by the Bolsheviks in Russia and the surging communists of Germany.
 Hülsmann writes in Mises: The Last Knight of Liberalism that Mises had been a card-carrying member of the Fatherland Front party and that this was "probably mandatory for all employees of public and semi-public organizations".

-However, this paragraph is also in keeping with a theme that runs through his work: he consistently refrained from imputing bad intentions to those he disagreed with, regardless of how fascistic or homicidal their policy outcomes were.
-He took pain to more than once explicitly acknowledge the good intentions of totalitarians and socialists of all walks, such as when he wrote:

-Many socialists are inspired by noble motives and most certainly believe they are serving the cause of moral progress.

-Mises, in his 1927 book Liberalism, also wrote of fascism: